Neither the United States Marine Corps nor any other component of the Department of Defense has approved, endorsed, or authorized this service.

 Final Written Academic Test

-The final written academic test is second of two written tests recruits take during their training.
+The final written academic test is the second of two written tests recruits take during their training.
 Recruits must pass both the practical application test and the written test in order to progress in training and to be able to graduate.

 Recruits are tested across the spectrum of what they have been taught in training.